What is Checklist

 If you're already surprised after reading the above list of articles, you'll be even more amazed to learn that the blog's content on checklists doesn't end here.
 Everything not listed above can be found under the special tag.
 There are materials about aviation projects to introduce electronic checklist into practice.
 There's also information on how to use a checklist to define work that's clear to all participants in joint activities.
 You can even find a picture of a checklist on the Moon!

-The number of ways to use checklists to improve the quality of life, work, and business doesn’t end here.
-Subscribe to the blog’s newsletter for new perspectives on familiar tools.
+The number of ways to use checklists to improve the quality of life, work, and business doesn't end here.
+Subscribe to the blog's newsletter for new perspectives on familiar tools.
+Not to a lesser extent you can find the different usages of the elder checklist's brother: list.

 [1] “Checklist” from the “Dictionary.com” website